-Note: Article amended February 8th 2017 to include ‘URL path’ as a new inbound filter.
+_Note: Article amended February 8th, 2017 to include ‘URL path’ as a new inbound filter.
 Amended on November, 3rd to update screenshots. _

-We have had really positive feedback to this feature.
+We have had positive feedback on this feature.
 The capability covered a wide range of feature requests we have had for Crash Reporting over this past year.
-Naturally a number of customers immediately started to think of more scenarios that would assist them in removing unwanted reports from view.
+Naturally, a number of customers immediately started to think of more scenarios that would assist them in removing unwanted reports from view.

 How to set up filtering by HTTP hostname and URL path

 To use this filter, select the ‘Filtering‘ menu options underneath the ‘Crash Reports‘ section in the sidebar.

 You should see the new ‘HTTP‘ tab available:

 This will show a drop-down menu where you can select either ‘Hostname’ or ‘URL path’:

 Similar to our filtering for ‘IP address‘ tab and ‘Machine name‘ tab you can either specify a hostname or URL path, e.g., app.raygun.com or a wildcard pattern, e.g., *.raygun.com which will match on app.raygun.com and api.raygun.com but not on raygun.com or www.google.com.